openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.16
+- Changed the way balance is calculated and added the possibility to spend unconfirmed transactions
+- Small optimizations when handling the QR code and transactions

 New in version 1.5.15
 - Support payment URIs requests from browsers and other apps
 - Changed NuBits and NuShares URIs to "nu"